About the Ceremonies

 Information for Overseas Students

-Since March 2018, we have been assured by the Home Office UKVI Policy Team that the Border Force officers have been briefed that attending your Graduation Ceremony is a permitted activity for students who have completed their course successfully, hold a valid Tier 4 visa and wish to return to the UK for the purpose of attending their Graduation Ceremony.
+Since March 2018, we have been assured by the Home Office UKVI Policy Team that the Border Force officers have been briefed that attending your graduation ceremony is a permitted activity for students who have completed their course successfully, hold a valid Warwick Student Visa (previously Tier 4) and wish to return to the UK for the purpose of attending their graduation ceremony.
 If you fall into this category you no longer need to apply for a Standard Visitor visa (although you can if you wish to).
-However, please note that the Border Force officials retain the right to establish that you are genuinely coming back to the UK to do what you said you would, and so it is important that you have sufficient evidence in your hand luggage in case you are asked (for example, an email sent from Graduation Team confirming your registration; an email from professional services or your academic department confirming you have passed your degree; a return ticket to your home country after the Graduation Ceremony etc).
+However, please note that the Border Force officials retain the right to establish that you are genuinely coming back to the UK to do what you said you would, and so it is important that you have sufficient evidence in your hand luggage in case you are asked (for example, an email sent from the Awards and Ceremonies Team confirming your registration; an email from professional services or your academic department confirming you have passed your degree; a return ticket to your home country after the graduation ceremony etc).

-If you require further visa related advice, please contact the Student Immigration & Compliance team directly using their online form.
+If you require further visa related advice, please contact the Student Immigration & Compliance team directly using their online formLink opens in a new window.

-We can only guarantee two guest tickets for entrance to the ceremony.
+We can only guarantee two free Guest Tickets for entrance to the ceremony.
 Guest tickets are not posted - they are collected on the day of your graduation in the same venue as your robes.
+Guest tickets can only be collected by the relevant graduand.

-We do not post tickets.
-Tickets may only be collected on the day of your ceremony.
+We do not post tickets in advance.
+Tickets may only be collected in person on the day of your ceremony.
 Please refer to the timetable for the day for collection details.

-You will collect your ticket and guest tickets before you collect your robe.
+You will collect your ticket and guest tickets (including any paid for extra tickets purchased via Warwick Arts Centre) in the ticketing and robing area on the day.
 Please ensure that you give the tickets to your guests before you separate from them to join the graduand entrance queue on the day, as your guests will need to enter through a separate door and will not be allowed to enter the ceremony without the tickets.
 You must keep your own ticket with you at all times because you will need your ticket in order to enter the hall and it has your seat number on it (read more).

-Due to seating capacity and the number of attending graduands there is always a limit on the number of guests tickets we can allocate but we do hope that they will be able to enjoy and celebrate the rest of the day with you.
-You can request additional guest tickets when you arrive to collect your tickets, but where additional tickets are available, these are allocated on a first-come, first-served basis.
+Due to seating capacity and the number of attending graduands there is always a limit on the number of guests tickets we can allocate for the ceremony itself, but we do hope that they will be able to enjoy and celebrate the rest of the day with you.
+You can purchase additional guest tickets for a guaranteed seat in a Warwick Arts Centre cinema.

-Guests will be able to watch the ceremonies from the Piazza, on the big screen which is situated outdoors, next to Rootes building.
-Alternatively, we are now offering a live stream of the ceremony, allowing family and friends to watch from the comfort of home.
+Guests are also able to watch the ceremonies on the Piazza on the big screen which is situated outdoors, next to Rootes building.
+Alternatively, the ceremonies are live streamed, allowing family and friends to watch from the comfort of home, or anywhere with a mobile device connected to the internet.

 Guest tickets for entrance to the ceremony are not numbered and stewards will direct your guests to seats inside the Butterworth Hall.
 Guests who wish to sit together should enter the hall together.
 Wherever possible we will make every effort to seat all members of the same party together, however, guests are equally welcome to sit separately from other members of your party if they wish.
-Please read our guest section for further details.
+Guests wishing to sit separately, should enter separately.
+Please read our Guests page for further details.

-Please inform us if any of your guests are wheelchair users or if you require other accessible seating arrangements in the Hall, otherwise we cannot guarantee we will be able to support their needs on the day as space is limited.
-If circumstances change and you no longer, or now do, require alternative seating requirements for your guests, please let us know as soon as possible.
+Please inform us if any of your guests are wheelchair users or if they require other accessible seating arrangements in the Hall when you complete graduation registration, otherwise we cannot guarantee we will be able to support their needs on the day as space is limited.
+If circumstances change and you no longer, or now do, require alternative seating requirements for your guests after registration has closed, please let us know as soon as possible.

 Guests are not required to be smartly dressed.
 However, as it is a formal event most guests do prefer to be appropriately dressed for the occasion (e.g. collar and tie).

-Subject to availability, Warwick Conferences offer Bed and Breakfast options which you may be interested in.
-You can find out more here.
+Subject to availability, Warwick Conferences offer Bed & Breakfast options which you may be interested in.